Subramaniapuram: Release

-Subramaniapuram was released two weeks after the bigger and high-profile Dasavathaaram.
-The film was released only in Mini Udhayam but after the film's overwhelming response it later got released in theatres like Shanti and Sathyam Cinemas who were initially wary of releasing this film.
-The film ran successfully for 100 days.
+Before Subramaniapuram was released on 4 July 2008, Sasikumar asked the Central Board of Film Certification (CBFC) to give the film an A certificate (adults only) as he felt it would not resonate with female audiences.
+To his surprise, two female CBFC members said the film would indeed connect with women due to its emotions and message, and he agreed to a U/A certificate (parental guidance) instead.
+Moser Baer released the film via home video in June 2009.
 The film's satellite rights were initially sold to Zee Tamil who later sold them to Sun TV.
 The film had its television premiere on both the channels the same day, 26 September 2009.

+Box office

+Subramaniapuram was released two weeks after the bigger and higher-profile Dasavathaaram.
+Initially released only in a single theatre, the film's overwhelming response meant that it was later released in theatres like Shanti and Sathyam Cinemas who were initially wary of releasing it.
+The film ran successfully for 100 days.

 Reception

 Sify wrote, "Sasikumar should be appreciated for making a bold and daring film, whose success will augur well for the industry.
 Subramaniapuram may be a bit brooding and dark, but still it's worth taking a look".
-Pavithra Srinivasan of Rediff wrote, "Subramaniyapuram ends as it begins -- naturally, at its own pace.
+Pavithra Srinivasan of Rediff.com wrote, "Subramaniyapuram ends as it begins -- naturally, at its own pace.
 This one is for lovers of realistic cinema."
+Malathi Rangarajan of The Hindu appreciated the filmmakers for accurately recreating the 1980s setting including the hairstyles and attires but criticised the violence which she felt was too much for a U/A-certified film.
+Chennai Online wrote that the film's "characterization, flawless performances, art direction, smart execution, and realistic treatment" were its strong points.
+Kabilan of Kalki lauded the cast performances, especially that of Jai and Swathi, the music and cinematography but criticised the excessive violence and bloodshed.